NOAA-CO-OPS/CO-OPS_Data_Tools/README.md

 ## CO-OPS API for Data Retrieval

 The CO-OPS API for data retrieval can be used to retrieve observations and predictions from CO-OPS stations.
 Station listings for various products can be viewed at https://tidesandcurrents.noaa.gov or viewed on a map at https://tidesandcurrents.noaa.gov/map/.
-Both MATLAB and Python versions of CO-OPS API data retrieval codes can be found in their respective folders here.
+For more information about CO-OPS data API please visit https://tidesandcurrents.noaa.gov/api/.
+Both MATLAB and Python versions of code to retrieve CO-OPS data via the API and convert the data to a usable format will be made available soon.

 ## License